LemuelCushing/lists-and/lists/movies.md

 # Movies

 ## Watched

-The Secret Life of Tom Thumb
-Kramer vs. Kramer
-Uzumaki
+* 4 Moths 3 Weeks 2 Days
+* Arsenic and Old Lace
+* Best of Enemies
+* Big Lebowski
+* Blue Ruin
+* Convoy
+* Cry Baby
+* Donnie Darko
-Hedwig and The Angry Itch
+* Hedwig and The Angry Itch
+* Hot Fuzz
+* Jesus Christ Superstar
+* Kramer vs. Kramer
+* Life of Brian
+* Naked
+* O Brother Where Art Thou?
+* Oh, God!
+* Pulp Fiction
-Rushmore
+* Rushmore
-The Tennenbaums
+* Salo
-Secret of The Tribe
+* Secret of The Tribe
-Best of Enemies
-Blue Ruin
+* Stranger Than Paradise
-The Battery
+* The Battery
+* The Secret Life of Tom Thumb
+* The Tannenbaums
+* The Thief and the Cobbler
-The Triplets of Belleville
+* The Triplets of Belleville
+* Trash Fire
+* Uzumaki
-What We Do In The Shadows
+* What We Do In The Shadows
-Arcenic and Old Lace
-Hot Fuzz
-Stranger Than Paradise
-Convoy
-Jesus Christ Superstar
-Whatever Happned to Harold Smith?
+* Whatever Happened to Harold Smith?
-4 Moths 3 Weeks 2 Days
-O Brother Where Art Thou?
-Big Lebowski
-Cry Baby
-Naked
-Salo
-Donnie Darko
-Pulp Fiction
-Life of Brian
-Trash Fire
-The Thief and the Cobbler

 ## Wanted